 You can order your ICAEW CFAB learning materials from our distributors, Gillards.
-The learning materials currently cost £32.50 per module.
+The learning materials currently cost £35 per exam plus postage and packaging.

 A study guide for each module can be downloaded from the study resources area.
 These guides provide vital guidance which puts the module into context and helps you understand the practical significance of each part of the module.
 You should read this before you start each module.